 On February 1, 2020, the first Massachusetts case of 2019 novel coronavirus was confirmed.
 On February 11, 2020, the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, COVID-19.
 COVID-19 is an emerging, rapidly evolving situation.
+The Town continues to monitor the COVID-19 situation and is in daily communication with the Massachusetts Department of Public Health (MDPH).
+The Hanover Health Department monitors all communicable diseases and is ready to respond.
+All guidance is based on information from the MDPH and the Centers for Disease Control and Prevention.

-News, Announcements, and Updates
+News, Announcements, Orders, and Updates

 - All Local COVID-19 Announcements and Updates from the Town of Hanover